bdwilliamson/vimpy/README.md

 ## Example

 This example shows how to use `vimpy` in a simple setting with simulated data and using a single regression function.
-For more examples and detailed explanation, please see the `R` vignette (to come).
+For more examples and detailed explanation, please see the [`R` vignette](https://cran.r-project.org/web/packages/vimp/vignettes/introduction_to_vimp.html).

 ```python
 ## load required libraries